vburzynski/obsidian-task-status/TASKS.md

 - [x] ability to add and remove options
 - [x] ability to rename
 - [x] ability to reorder the options
-- [ ] ability to have aliases
+- [x] ~~ability to have aliases~~
-  - maybe this is just extending the description and showing a comma separated list)
+  - Cancelled for now, config allows mutliple works and fuzzy search fill match any of them
 - [ ] the settings should have presets for common themes like Things, Minimal, etc.

+## Brainstorming...

-- [ ] Implement Workflow Customization
+### Feature: Workflow Customization

 - [ ] enable/disable transforming non-task lines into tasks
 - [ ] enable an optional second step which prompts whether to transform tasks, non-tasks, or both.
 - [ ] alternatively -- split into three commands:
   - [ ] apply the task status transformation only to task lines
   - [ ] apply the task status transformation only to non-task lines
   - [ ] apply the task status transformation to both types of lines
-  - [ ] should the commands not have default hotkeys assigned?

 ### Feature: Quickly apply previously selected status